dsyme/Elmish.XamarinForms/README.md

 Extends the [Fabulous](https://fsprojects.github.io/Fabulous/) programming model to use [adaptive data](https://fsprojects.github.io/FSharp.Data.Adaptive/) for high-performance updates in data-rich UIs.

 Experimental, wet-paint, no nuget packages or templates yet.
-Originated from [this discussion].
+Originated from [this discussion](https://github.com/fsprojects/Fabulous/issues/258).
 See also corresponding work on [Fable.Elmish.Adaptive](https://github.com/krauthaufen/Fable.Elmish.Adaptive/).

 With Fabulous Adaptive, you can write code like this: